Why Sleep Matters for Recovery

 Weeks 1–2: Foundation

-Set consistent bed and wake times (even on weekends), create a 60-minute wind-down routine, optimize bedroom temperature to 65-68F (18-20C), and remove electronics from the bedroom.
+Set consistent bed and wake times (even on weekends), optimize bedroom temperature to 65–68°F (18–20°C), cut caffeine by early afternoon, and reduce bright light exposure in the evening.

-Add 10-30 minutes of morning bright light exposure, test a basic supplement stack (magnesium + L-theanine), start tracking sleep duration and quality, and adjust based on your data.
+Create a 30–60 minute wind-down routine, add 10–30 minutes of morning bright light exposure, start tracking sleep duration and quality, and adjust based on your data.